Nonpoint Source Pollution (NPS) Control Program

 - Grants & Funding

 Clean Water Act (CWA) 319 program is an annual federally funded NPS control program that is focused on controlling activities that impair beneficial uses and on limiting pollutant effects caused by those activities.

 Interagency coordination is required to effectively implement the California NPS Program, in part because the program goals are based upon the regulatory authorities of 28 state agencies.
 To this end, interagency coordination is needed to help set statewide objectives for the most critical NPS issues.

 Reports provide a mechanism to measure and evaluate what the NPS Program is doing and how the environment is responding to our actions.
 Reporting is part of our overall effort towards developing as performance-based organizations.
-Types of reports produced by the NPS Program include annual initiatives report, accomplishment report, Measure W, CalWRM, and success stories.
+Types of reports produced by the NPS Program include annual initiatives report, accomplishment report, SP-12, and WQ-10 success stories.